wso2-extensions/identity-oauth-dpop/README.md

 ### Deployment Instructions

 1. Build the project using mvn clean install.
-2. Add the  org.wso2.carbon.identity.dpop-2.4.3-SNAPSHOT.jar JAR into the <IS_HOME>/repository/components/dropins folder.
+2. Add the org.wso2.carbon.identity.oauth2.dpop-1.X.X-SNAPSHOT.jar JAR into the <IS_HOME>/repository/components/dropins folder.
-3. Add the below configuration to deployment.toml file.
+3. Add the below configuration to <IS_HOME>/repository/conf/deployment.toml file.

  ```
 [[event_listener]]